Which car models can I charge with the go-e Charger?

 To do this, disconnect the go-e Charger from the hotspot and, if necessary, from your home network, so that the smartphone is only connected to the mobile network.
 Please do not forget to activate the mobile data beforehand.

-You will now see a message at the top of the screen indicating that the app is not connected to the go-e Charger.
-Tap the "+" symbol at the top right, agree to the terms of use, and select “Add existing go-e Charger.”
+You will now be informed at the top of the screen that the app is not connected to the go-e Charger.
+Click on ‘Device list’ at the top right, tap on ‘Add or set up device’ and then click on ‘Add go-e device’ and select your device.

-In the final step, enter the 6-digit serial number and the password (token) you previously set, then click “Connect.”
+In the final step, enter the 6-digit serial number and the password (token) you previously set, then click “Add.”

 Plug&Play allows you to use the go-e Charger Gemini flex (2.0) immediately after plugging in.